Richard Foerster (classical scholar)

 Richard Foerster (March 2, 1843 – August 7, 1922) was a German classical scholar.

+He is best known for his extensive research on Greek rhetoric of Late antiquity and for his critical edition of Libanius' works.

 Biography

 Though born and raised in Görlitz, Foerster never saw himself a Lusatian and felt the strongest allegiance to Silesia, where he studied since winter term 1861 after a semester at Jena.
 In Breslau he dropped theology and concentrated on classics in a comprehensive way.
 Apart from Greek and Roman literature (under Jacob Bernays and Martin Hertz) he studied metrics under Rudolf Westphal, archaeology under August Rossbach, Sanskrit under Adolf Friedrich Stenzler.
 His doctoral thesis was inspired by Friedrich Haase and dealt with a phaenomenon in Greek grammar called attractio casus.

 From 1866 on Foerster worked as a substitute teacher at the Maria-Magdalenen-Gymnasium in Breslau.
 After being promoted to Dr. phil. in 1866 and earning the venia legendi via habilitation in 1868, Foerster was granted the Travel Stipend of the German Archaeological Institute.
 The next two years he spent in Italy, mostly Rome, where he met many foreign scholars, collated manuscripts and laid the foundation for what was to become his life's work: critical editions of the physiognomists and of the works of Libanius.

 Back at Breslau, Foerster juggled four different tasks: Teaching elementary Latin und Greek at the gymnasium, holding lectures and seminars at the university, proceeding with his scientific studies and propagating ancient culture in the Schlesische Gesellschaft für vaterländische Kultur ("Silesian Society for Patriotic Culture").
 He eventually resigned from his school position when he was offered an extraordinary chair at the university in 1873.